korlibs-archive/korim/README.md

 ### Color Formats

-Korim provides color formats to convert easily and fast.
+Korim provides color formats to convert easily and fast and to perform, mixing, de/premultiplication and other operations quickly.

 ### Vectorial Image Formats